Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 In this code, no memory is leaked, and `JoinHandle`'s destructor is not skipped.
-However, many types of channels - including rendezvous channels — can also be vulnerable to this issue if their signatures allows an equivalent implementation using reference counting.
+However, many types of channels - including rendezvous channels — can also be vulnerable to this issue if their signatures allow an equivalent implementation using reference counting.

 ```rust
 fn main() {